hstalker/gpmg/README.md

-# GPMG-CXX (Generic Programming Must Go - C++ edition)
+# GPMG (Generic Programming Must Go - C++ edition)
-An imititation of the allocator methodology of static introspection from Andrei Alexandrescu's talk, Generic Programming Must Go:
+A C++11 imititation implementation of statically introspective allocators from Andrei Alexandrescu's talk, Generic Programming Must Go:

 * Slides [here](http://dconf.org/2015/talks/alexandrescu.pdf).
 * Video [here](https://www.youtube.com/watch?v=mCrVYYlFTrA).

 The code is a rough approximation of the functionality provided by the code discussed on the talk's slideshow.
+I do not recommend using any of these allocators in production as their functionality hasn't even been properly tested.
+The intent of this project is not to build fool-proof allocators, but to be a proof-of-concept to see whether the very concept is even viable in C++.
 This requires C++11.

 ## Requirements